freak2geek/backbone-repository/README.md

 **The module is under development.
 It will be available soon.**

-Backbone extension that implements purposes of the Repository pattern which means the enhancement of the model management and synchronization so as to provide strong features to build online, offline and hybrid web applications.
+Backbone extension that implements purposes of the Repository pattern, which means the enhancement of the model management and synchronization, so as to provide strong features to build online, offline and hybrid web applications.

+## Versions
+* **backbone-repository** - core library.
+* **backbone-respository-locally** - core library + localStorage support through Locally plugin

 ## Table of Contents
 - [Features](#features)